Skip to content

 1. Global rules are defined in the configuration management cm repository and are applied to all repositories that are connected to gitStream.

-3. To override a global rule for a specific automation in a repository, you can duplicate the rule (both the file and automation name) and place it in the desired repository.
+3. To override a global rule for specific automation in a repository, you can duplicate the rule (both the file and automation name) and place it in the desired repository.
 The locally defined rule will then take precedence over the global rule for that specific repository.

 The .cm automation file